Project Description:

 I implemented a minimap that guides the player by pointing at the next quest.
 I achieved it using a secondary camera that displays the player, collectibles and enemies using different icons that are invisible to the Main Camera (Layer Mask).

 As I learned in my previous project, “Lab-Run”, is very important to have checkpoints throughout any game (unless it’s a rage game).
-This prevents the players from losing their progress in a frustrating way.
-I implemented the “safe zones” that allow saving that point as a respawn location and we give enough minerals to build a thruster and gun components after dying.
+I implemented “safe zones” that act as respawn points and provide enough minerals (currency) for players to rebuild essential components like thrusters and weapons after dying.

 My role as the Game Loop designer/programmer